RMI-PACTA/workflow.transition.monitor/README.md

 # Description

-The Dockerfile in this directory creates an image containing a freshly cloned copy of pacta.portfolio.analysis and all the repositories it depends on.
+The Dockerfile in this directory creates an image containing a freshly cloned copy of workflow.transition.monitor and all the repositories it depends on.
 It also installs the relevant PACTA R packages from the repos that it copies in.